Boo Hanks: Life and career

 Hanks was born in Vance County, North Carolina, United States, to the late Eddie and Fannie Hargrove Hanks.
 His heritage came from ancestors that variously were African American and Occaneechi.
 Family folklore reckons the family are descendants of Abraham Lincoln's mother, Nancy Hanks.
 Hanks attended Henderson Institute in Henderson, North Carolina.
 He bought his first guitar from the money he raised selling packets of garden seeds.
-With it he learned to pick out the same songs his father played in the evening, after working as a share-cropper in the tobacco fields.
+With it, he learned to pick out the same songs his father played in the evening, after working as a share-cropper in the tobacco fields.
 In addition to tuition from his father, Hanks inspiration came initially from listening to his family's wind-up Victrola record player, in particular the recordings of Blind Boy Fuller.
 Hanks learned to play, and tune his guitar, purely by ear, and picked up a delicate finger-style method of guitar picking.
 Hanks later stated "Most people, when they hear me play, they think it's two guitars, because I play the bass and the other strings at the same time.
 They say, man that's two guitars, and I say no, me, it's just me by myself.
 They say, don't believe you, it sounds like two guitars to me."

 His Piedmont string band ambitions were restricted to him playing locally.
 In the 1940s, Hanks played his guitar at barn dances, along with his cousins providing accompaniment on mandolin and spoons.
 However, Hanks never played outside his locale until he was aged 79, and worked in the tobacco fields up to that time.
 Hanks was a farmer for over two decades, but was also employed by Russell Stover Candies, Lenox, and later at the TOP Tobacco Factory in Oxford, North Carolina.

 In 2007, Hanks made his first recording, Pickin' Low Cotton, at age 79.
-It was issued by Music Maker, who provide regular support to various low-income blues and roots musicians.
+It was issued by Music Maker, who provides regular support to various low-income blues and roots musicians.
 In addition to assisting Hanks himself at that time, these veteran musicians then included Ironing Board Sam who was fitted with new prescription glasses; John Dee Holeman who needed assistance to pay for his medication; and the R&B singer Denise LaSalle who was given help to pay her mortgage.
 In 2008, Hanks appeared in a documentary film, Toots Blues.
 Also in the film were Adolphus Bell, Cool John Ferguson, Guitar Gabriel, George Higgs, Macavine Hayes, John Dee Holeman, Drink Small, Cootie Stark, Beverly Watkins and Albert White.
 In the same year, and just after his 80th birthday, Hanks appeared at the Mississippi Valley Blues Festival, in Davenport, Iowa.
-In August that year, Hanks performed at the 25th Annual Roots of American Music Festival, held at the Lincoln Center in New York.
+In August of that year, Hanks performed at the 25th Annual Roots of American Music Festival, held at the Lincoln Center in New York.